bytting/gamma-collector/README.md

    Copy this file to ``$(HOME)/.config/systemd/user/drone-setup-local.service`` and enable it using systemctl:
    `$ systemctl --user enable drone-setup-local.service`

+The Osprey SDK contains a "DataTypes" directory containing the python modules to manage the detector.
+Copy this directory to the parent directory of of the burn source, so that burn.py will find it as "../DataTypes"

 Given a successful configuration, burn will be listening on TCP port 7000 after booting up the system.